jsuereth/sauerkraut/benchmarks/latest-results.md

 - When writing, we are suffering from encoding into an array buffer, then using its resultisng size instead of precomputing size.
 - `pushWithDesc` is contributing a significant amount to performance.
 We should attempt to optimise this further if we can.

+Additionally, in investigating the Protocol Buffer implementation we found a few key optimisations that work in tandem to give it its speed:

+- Strings are turned into ByteStrings of UTF-8 and written as `Array[Byte]` (and memoized as such).
+This is a *huge* boost if the JVM itself is using UTF-8 for strings.
+- Output size is precomputed and memoized per-message.
+- The `CodedOutputStream` creates a byte buffer itself of the size of the message being written (see memoized bytesize).
+This offers a huge performance advantage vs. using CodedOutputStream with an invalid buffer size.

 ## Stack Tracing Results (2020-12-22)